-The Global Board has delegated certain responsibilities to the Global Management Team.
+The Global Board has delegated certain responsibilities to the Global Management Team (GMT).
 These responsibilities include developing the global strategy by working together with the Executive Committee and jointly recommending the global strategy to the Global Board for its approval.
-The Global Management Team also supports the member firms in their execution of the global strategy and is responsible for holding them accountable against their commitments.
+The GMT also supports KPMG firms in their execution of the global strategy and KPMG International decisions and policies, including holding those firms accountable against their commitments.